MatrixMKII/SipeedTangPrimer25k/VGA640x480_60Hz/README.md

    * Text generator for character display
    * SPI and/or I2C interface for communication with external devices
    * Intended for use with microcontrollers such as ESP32 or Arduino
-   * Any other additional enhancements to extend functionality

 <br/><br/>

 <img src="https://raw.githubusercontent.com/MatrixMKII/SipeedTangPrimer25k/refs/heads/main/VGA640x480_60Hz/pics/adapterAndTang25K.jpg" width="50%"/>